anandupender/ChromeAdPlugin/README.md

 Open yahoo.com or sfgate.com

-Click on the 'M' Icon on your toolbar to open the extension and click 'Replace Ads' to see the products
+Click on the `M` Icon on your toolbar to open the extension and click `Replace Ads` to see the products